Edw590/VISOR---Android-Version-Assistant/README.md

 The app "supports" API 15 at minimum (that's Android 4.0.3).
 That's because I like to support as many devices as I can (GoMobile, a library I'll use, is only available from API 15 onwards).
 Though, I'm only testing the app on Lollipop 5.1, on Oreo 8.1 (my 2 phones), and on Lollipop 4.4.2 (my tablet).
 Other Android versions only with the emulator, and more rarely.

 The app is also able to work with root access and system permissions.
-The prefered way to install the app is with root permissions, installed as a system app, and Device Administration enabled for it (absolute control XD).
+The prefered way to install the app is with root permissions, installed as a privileged system app, and Device Administration enabled for it (absolute control XD).
 The app must work without them perfectly, but if some features are ONLY available with one or more of the 3 mentioned ways, they will be added.
 So to have full functionality, install it that way.

 ## Current modules (features)
 Hopefully I don't forget to keep adding the modules here.
 Here's a list of the modules the assistant currently have and what they do (module names are in bold for ease of read):